 Startpage does quite well in the area of user privacy.
 It does not log any user data or share information with third parties.
 Startpage is based in the Netherlands, which is a favorable jurisdiction for privacy compared to the United States (Five Eyes).
 Additionally, Startpage has undergone (and passed) independent third-party audits of their privacy and data-handling practices.

-Proxy “Anonymous View” feature – Another great feature with Startpage is that it includes a proxy, through which you can view images, videos, and websites.
+Proxy “Anonymous View” feature – Another great option with Startpage is that it includes a proxy feature, through which you can view images, videos, and websites.
 You will see an “Anonymous View” link next to every search result.
 Clicking this will hide your IP address and user agent, but I also found it to be somewhat buggy in testing.

 Customizable features – In testing out the latest version of Startpage, I was impressed with all of the customizable features.
 Aside from language modifications, there are also different layout themes (Dark, Night, Air, etc.) and proxy viewing options for images and websites.
 You can also select the server region you want to use: US servers or EU servers.